-Little Brockhurst Farm Vineyard
+Little Brockhurst Vineyard

-Nestled in the foothills of Black Down and sited just outside the picture postcard village of Lurgashall, Little Brockhurst Farm lies in a natural amphitheatre.
+Nestled in the foothills of Black Down and sited just outside the picture postcard village of Lurgashall, Little Brockhurst lies in a natural amphitheatre.

-Located just to the North of the West Sussex village of Slinfold, our vineyard at Waterlands occupies the most perfect south-facing slope.
+Located just to the North of the West Sussex village of Slinfold, our vineyard at Waterlands was planted in 2017 with the holy trinity of Champagne varietals.